joarreola/ETAMessages/README.md

   		- Users -- DONE
   	- Have app run properly when both Uploading and Polling modes are enabled.
-Need this to test polling without manually updating the record in CloudKit Dashboard.
+Need this to test polling without manually updating the record in CloudKit Dashboard. -- DONE